ghc-proposals/ghc-proposals/proposals/0000-down_ranked_exists.rst

   fromEx :: exists a.
 Ex -> a
   fromEx (MkEx x) = x         -- OK!
 NEW!

+  fromEx2 :: exists a.
+Ex -> a
+  fromEx2 = unEx              -- OK!
+NEW!

 3. Indirect Data-existential
 ::

   toBox :: forall a. a -> Box
   toBox = MkBox

-  toEx :: forall a. a -> exists b.
-Ex toEx = MkEx                 -- NEW!
+  toEx :: forall a. a -> exists a.
+Ex toEx = MkEx

 4. Absorption different types into one inner type
 ::